Open Bible Data Home About News OET Key

 Parallel LUKE 24:32

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Luke 24:32 ©

-OET (OET-RV) and they said to each other, “Weren’t our hearts burning when he was speaking to us on the road and explaining the scriptures to us?”
+OET (OET-RV)and they said to each other, “Weren’t our hearts burning when he was speaking to us on the road and explaining the scriptures to us?”

 OET-LVAnd they_said to one_another: